mdekstrand/cs533-web/week2/index.md

 I recommend you particularly pay attention to the [Python and Data](python-and-data) tutorials.

 **We will not get to all Pandas features you might need in videos.**
-These notebooks, the <cite>Python for Data Analysis</cite> textbook, and the [Pandas User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html) all provide additional information on Pandas, NumPy, and SciPy.
+These notebooks, the {book}`p4da` textbook, and the [Pandas User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html) all provide additional information on Pandas, NumPy, and SciPy.

 ## {{mtask}} Practice